tddg/cs6501-serverless-ai-fall25/info.md

 submission, please plan ahead and get started early.
   - **Assignment that does not compile or run will receive at most 50% credit.**

-> **IMPORTANT:** Please plan ahead and get started early!
-Debugging distributed systems can be time-consuming, even with AI's help.
+> **IMPORTANT:** Debugging
+distributed systems can be time-consuming, even with AI's help.
+You need experience to harness AI to make things right.
+So, please plan ahead and get started early!

 **For fairness to all, there are no exceptions to the above rules.**